MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/Teams-Android-devices-user-interface.md

 ---
 # Setting Microsoft Teams Android devices user interface

-Microsoft Teams Android devices have the ability to display a specific user interface, based upon the type of license assigned to the signed in account.
+Microsoft Teams Android devices can display a specific user interface based on the type of license assigned to the signed-in account.
 You can override this behavior and control which interface is shown.
 This article details how the default user interface is chosen and how you can change the interface using a Powershell policy.

 There are three types of user interfaces on Teams Android devices: